Davej66/moving-forward/README.md

 ## **User**
 - As a user I want to be able to purchase items that I like.
 - As a user I want to be able to shop with confidence and pay with my card directly not through a third party site.
-- As a user I want to be able to donate with confidence and pay with my card directly not through a third party site.

 ## **Admin**
 - As a user I want to be able to add products easily.